grafana/grafana/contribute/style-guides/documentation-style-guide.md

 ## Grafana-specific style

 The following guidelines are specific to Grafana documentation.
 For the most part, these are *guidelines* are not rigid rules.
-If you have questions, ask in the #docs channel of Grafana Slack.
+If you have questions, then please ask in the #docs channel of Grafana Slack.

 ### General